xwmx/bash-boilerplate/README.md

 A collection of example bash scripts that can be used as starting points.

-I also use these script to record and document various common approaches and conventions that I've learning and encountered while working with bash.
+I also use these scripts to record and document various common approaches and conventions that I've learning and encountered while working with bash.
 To this end, each script contains a lot of comments attempting to describe the functionality and syntax as much as possible.

 In many cases there are debug statements or example code that demonstrate functionality or reveal the state of the program at a certain point.
 These should generally be removed when customizing the scripts, while retaining the parts that still apply.
 Especially in the case of the `bash-with-commands` script, it's probably a good idea to play around with the different features before diving into customization.

 ## Scripts